OfferZen-Community/developer-mentoring/docs/introduction/project-thrive-history.md

 ## How the Programme Worked

-The Project Thrive mentorship programme was guided by the specific area of development that a mentee would wanted their [**mentor**](https://www.developermentoring.guide/getting-started-with-mentoring/For%20Mentors/the-mentors-role) to support or guide them with.
+The Project Thrive mentorship programme was guided by the specific area of development that a mentee would want their [**mentor**](https://www.developermentoring.guide/getting-started-with-mentoring/For%20Mentors/the-mentors-role) to support or guide them with.
 A mentor is an experienced developer who has been where the mentee is.
 They help support and guide the mentee as they navigate the next steps of their career.

 ## Meeting Up